 If you google “Kotor for all seasons” it brings you to an official promotional tourism u-tube video that definitely illustrates this beautiful area and the pride the people here have for their country.

 What we enjoyed about Montenegro-

 - Breathtaking Beauty.
 These majestic mountains will forever be engrained in our memories.

 Total relaxation.
 We absolutely slowed down here.
 However not sure this would be the case any other time of the year.
-This last week more tourists have arrived and we got a small glimpse of what the Montenegrins will have to deal with in the next several months.
+This last week more tourists have arrived and we got a small glimpse of what the Montenegrins will have to deal with within the next several months.
 For people back home think Shediac traffic in the summer times fifty more.
 Montenegro is a small country of 600,000 people and their infrastructure right now has limited capacity.

 3. The local bus system.
 We were worried about this before we came here but we were pleasantly surprised.
 Montenegro is a small country and has no metro or train service.
-However the bus service is efficient and dependable.
+However, the bus service is efficient and dependable.

 4. We felt very safe.

 5. The Montenegrin wine and especially it’s Rakija 😊

 6. Weather- was it just pure luck! ☀️